maplibre/maplibre-native/docs/mdbook/src/android/annotation-guide.md

 6. Now it is time to add markers into the map.
    - In method `addMarkersToMap()`, we define two types of bitmap for marker icon.
    - For each feature in GeoJSON, add a marker with snippet about earthquake details.
    - If the magnitude of an earthquake is bigger than 6.0, we use the red icon.
-Otherwise, use the blue one.
+Otherwise, we use the blue one.
    - Finally, move the camera to the bounds of the newly added markers

 ```kotlin